-Martine Visser is the center director of EPRU.
+Martine Visser is the centre director of EPRU.
 She is a Professor in the School of Economics, University of Cape Town and holds a Ph.D. from the University of Gothenburg in Sweden.
 Martine is currently a Research Chair with the African Climate & Development Initiative (ACDI).

 Martine Visser is the Director of EfD in South Africa/EPRU.
 The members of our team are listed below.